dsarria123/valorant-performance-predictor/README.md

 - **Prediction:** clean function for real-time or batch prediction based on player and opponent names

 This setup allows continuous data updates through the scraper, seamless database integration, and reproducible training and evaluation directly within `xgboost-model.ipynb`.

+## Limitations & Future Work
+- The model does not account for map, agent selection, or team composition, which are intentionally excluded to preserve pre-match validity.
+- Player form is approximated through rolling and exponentially weighted averages rather than sequence models.
+- Future work could explore hierarchical or Bayesian approaches to better handle uncertainty for low-sample players.